JAM-Software/RibbonFramework/ReadMe.md

 ## Bug Reporting and Support ##

 Our issue tracker is intended to file bugs, it is not a support forum.
 Please use e.g. [stackoverflow.com](http://stackoverflow.com/) to get support.
 IMPORTANT: Before submitting bugs, make sure you are suign the latest version.
-When submitting bugs, please include a screenshot of the problem or the exact error messages, and a sample project or steps how to replicate the problem with one of the included sample projects.
+When submitting bugs, please include a screenshot of the problem or the exact error messages and exception call stacks, and a sample project or steps how to replicate the problem with one of the included sample projects.

 ## Getting Started ##